 You will need

 - Brainstorm uses for water.
 Draw a bucket on the board with splashes of water coming out of the top and ask the pupils what they use water for.
-Write down their ideas on the splash lines e.g. we can wash, we can cook our food, we can grow vegetables, we can wash our clothes, we can brush our teeth.
+Write down their ideas on the splash lines, e.g. wash, cook food, grow food, wash clothes, brush our teeth, etc.

 - Play charades.
-Display the water uses image flashcards on the board.
+Display the flashcards on the board.
 Put the class into small groups of four or five.
-Invite a student to mime one of the actions for the rest of the group to guess the water use.
-The student who guesses the water use correctly takes a turn to do the mime.
+Invite a student to mime one of the water uses for the rest of the group to guess.
+The student who guesses correctly takes a turn to do the mime.

 - Discussion.
-Now explain that some children in parts of the world can't use water so easily and that they have to walk long distances to collect their water and carry it back home.
+Explain that some children in parts of the world can't use water so easily and that they have to walk long distances to collect their water and carry it back home.
 Draw a tap on the board crossed out to get across meaning.
-For images to get across meaning go to: http://www.oxfam.org.uk/coolplanet/water/

 - Carry the water!
-Ask a pupil to attempt to carry the containers of water (which you have brought in) Say: carry the water home!
+Ask a pupil to attempt to carry the containers of water which you have brought in.
 See if they can cross the classroom and explain that some children have to carry water so far that they don't even have time to go to school.

 - Worksheet.
 Students write sentences with can on the splash, e.g. I can wash myself with water, I can cook with water.
 They can use bright colours for this and even decorate the splash with blue paint or glitter.

 - Once the students have finished, ask them to cut the splash and bucket out and glue the splash onto the bucket.
 Make a classroom display with the buckets and splashes.